 Grocery Stores and Practical Realities

 Grocery access remains a weak spot.
-Fry’s Food and Drug opened downtown in 2019, becoming the first new downtown grocery store in over fifty years.
-A Safeway on McDowell Road serves nearby neighborhoods but is not walkable for most residents.
+Fry’s Food and Drug opened downtown in 2019, becoming the first new downtown grocery store in more than fifty years.
+A Safeway on McDowell Road serves nearby neighborhoods but is not walkable for most downtown residents.
 Smaller markets and specialty shops exist, but downtown is not grocery-dense.

 Middle Housing and What It Could Change

-- Coronado, Garfield, and parts of the downtown edge are the most likely to see more small-scale infill and redevelopments that are not full high-rises.
+- Coronado, Garfield, and parts of the downtown edge are the most likely to see more small-scale infill and redevelopment that is not full high-rise construction.

 - It can increase housing supply gradually without requiring a tower.